iamismaill/Semester4-CSharp-Programming/README.md

 # Semester4-CSharp-Programming
-This repository contains all the course materials, assignments, and code examples for the C# Programming course taught in Semester 4 at Citycot University.
-The repository is organized into different folders for lectures, exercises, and the code developed during the course.
+# C# Programming Course - Semester 4

+As the instructor at CITYCOT University, welcome to the C# Programming course repository for Semester 4.
+This repository contains all the necessary resources for the course, including lecture notes, assignments, and code examples that I have developed to guide you through learning C#.

+## Course Overview:
+In this course, we will cover various C# programming concepts, including but not limited to:
+- Basic Syntax and Data Types
+- Control Structures (Loops, Conditional Statements)
+- Object-Oriented Programming (Classes, Objects, Inheritance, Polymorphism)
+- Error Handling and Exceptions
+- Working with Databases (Using SQL)
+- File I/O and Serialization

+## Repository Structure:
+The repository is organized into the following directories: